Elijah Wood: Personal life

+Wood and his wife, the Danish film producer Mette-Marie Kongsved, have two children together, a son (b.
+2019) and a daughter (b.
+2022).

-Wood has a tattoo of the number nine written in the Sindarin language, which uses the Tengwar script, and in the English language (rather than Quenya as is widely believed) below his waist on the right side.
-It refers to his character as one of the Fellowship of the Ring.
+Wood has a tattoo of the Elvish Sindarin word "nine", written in Tolkien's constructed script of Tengwar, below his waist on the right side.
+It refers to his character as one of the nine members of the Fellowship of the Ring.

-In May 2006, Wood was ranked at No. 7 on Autograph Collector Magazine's list of the "10 Best Hollywood Autograph Signers."
+In May 2006, Wood was ranked at No. 7 on Autograph Collector Magazine's list of the "10 Best Hollywood Autograph Signers".

 On April 23, 2010, in a charitable gesture, Wood visited the Chilean town of Curepto, one of the hardest hit by the 8.8 magnitude earthquake that struck on February 27, 2010.
-He made personal visits to many of the victims and was accompanied by the First Lady of Chile, Cecilia Morel.
+He made personal visits to many of the victims and was accompanied by the first lady of Chile, Cecilia Morel.

-Wood was an active supporter of Bernie Sanders during the 2016 presidential election.
+Wood participated in the 2011 Occupy Wall Street movement.
+He was an active supporter of Bernie Sanders during the 2016 presidential election.

-In 2019, Wood and his partner the Danish film producer Mette-Marie Kongsved reportedly had a son, Evan.
+During a 2016 interview with The Sunday Times, Wood accused Hollywood of being organized by pedophiles who preyed on children within the industry, including many of his fellow child actors.
+Wood credited his mother with protecting him from these "vipers" and parties "where that kind of thing was going on".
+After the interview made international headlines, Wood clarified that he had "no firsthand experience or observation of the topic" and that his comments had been partly based on the documentary An Open Secret that he had seen.